Hagai El-Ad: As CEO of B'Tselem

 El-Ad became the CEO of B'Tselem in May 2014.

-In October 2016, the UN's Security Council held a session on "Settlements as an obstacle to peace and a two-state solution".
+In October 2016, the United Nations Security Council held a session on "Settlements as an obstacle to peace and a two-state solution".
 Also participating in the discussion was El-Ad, who called for an end to the occupation in the West Bank and East Jerusalem.

-He appeared again before the Security Council, this time in an official session, on October 18, 2018, and chose to devote his remarks mainly to the expected evacuation of Khan al-Ahmar and to Israel's behavior in the conflicts on the Israel-Gaza border.
-He attacked the Israeli legal apparatus that allows construction in al-Ahmar, to be called "illegal" and authorizes remote sniper fire at protesters within the Gaza Strip, including the Supreme Court which he described as an accomplice in war crimes.
+On October 18, 2018, El-Ad appeared again before the Security Council, this time in an official session, and devoted his remarks mainly to the expected evacuation of Khan al-Ahmar and Israel's behavior in the conflicts on the Israel-Gaza border.
+He attacked the Israeli legal apparatus that allows construction in al-Ahmar to be called "illegal" and authorizes remote sniper fire at protesters in the Gaza Strip, including the Supreme Court, which he called an accomplice in war crimes.

-In addition, he likened the status of Palestinians in the West Bank to that of African-Americans in the United States during the Jim Crow laws, and to the apartheid system which existed in South Africa.
+In addition, El-Ad likened the status of Palestinians in the West Bank to that of African-Americans in the United States during the Jim Crow laws, and to the apartheid system that existed in South Africa.
 In his remarks, he called on the Security Council and the international community to take immediate action against the Israeli occupation of the West Bank, and in particular to stop the evacuation of Khan al-Ahmar.

 Elad was condemned for his remarks at the hearing by Israeli Prime Minister Benjamin Netanyahu, the Permanent Representative of Israel to the United Nations, Danny Danon, who said that El-Ad should be "ashamed", and by the Ambassador of the United States to the United Nations at the time, Nikki Haley.

 El-Ad has elaborated on his characterization of Israel as an apartheid state, writing that it was "apartheid 2.0".
-International organizations like Human Rights Watch and Amnesty International have arrived at the same conclusion as B'Tselem's description of Israel, describing it as an apartheid state in reports.
+International organizations like Human Rights Watch and Amnesty International have arrived at the same conclusion, calling Israel an apartheid state in reports.